wkeeling/resume/README.rst

 | **January 2016 - August 2016 (3 renewals)**
 |
 | Worked as a consultant senior software engineer at the Bodleian Library to assist the organisation in migrating its publication platform to a new architecture, using Python, RabbitMQ, Linux, Git, Jenkins.

 |

-- Used Python, XML, Solr, SPARQL to build a family of loosely coupled modules that formed part of a message-driven workflow, enabling both engineers, and end users, to publish and index content.

-|
 | **Senior Software Engineer (Contract) – Jaguar Landrover**